Award applications

 Alan Wilton Award

-The award is normally made to one scientist at the Genetics Society of AustralAsia’s annual meeting and is accepted by delivering a lecture at the meeting.
+The award is normally made to one scientist at the Genetics Society of AustralAsia’s annual meeting and is accepted by delivering an invited talk at the meeting.

 The award consists of:

-- registration fees to attend the conference, including a dinner ticket (when the conference is not held online)
+• registration fees to attend the conference, including a dinner ticket

 Self-nominations and nominations on behalf of others are both permitted and will be considered equally.